Simhyeon/gdmarp/README.md

 ### Usage

-Usages of shell are mostly applicable to docker verison's but the difference of docker commands preceding real program arguments.
+Usages of shell are mostly applicable to docker verison's but the difference is that docker run commands should be preceded with real program arguments.

 #### shell